greatbsky/DockerRepos/Bitcoin/README.md

-# litecoin
+# bitcoin
-docker images of litecoin base on centos7
+docker images of bitcoin base on xtraos:latest

 ## Supported Tags
 latest
-v0.16.0
+v0.16.2

 ## What's in this image?
-This image contains the version 0.16.0 of litecoin
+This image contains the version 0.16.2 of bitcoin

 ## Supported Docker Versions